tyerdogan/data-science-ml-works/README.md

 # DataScience-ML-Works

-Collection of Data Science & Machine Learning assignment notebooks — built in Google Colab.
+Collection of Data Science & Machine Learning assignment notebooks.

 ## How to use
 Each folder is a self-contained mini-project with its own README and dataset notes.